Hellions (Marvel Comics): Hellions (Massachusetts Academy)

-White Queen Emma Frost had another potential Hellion in Firestar (Angelica Jones), but kept the girl from joining the team on field missions while grooming her to be Frost's personal assassin.
+White Emma Frost had another potential Hellion in Firestar (Angelica Jones), but kept the girl from joining the team on field missions while grooming her to be Frost's personal assassin.
 Firestar eventually learned of Frost's plans and left the Massachusetts Academy.

 After suffering a severe trauma at the hands of the Beyonder, a number of the New Mutants were transferred to the Massachusetts Academy by Magneto (then headmaster of Xavier's School for Gifted Youngsters), due to their apparent need for psychic therapy from Emma Frost.
 While at the academy, the transferred New Mutants — Cannonball, Wolfsbane, Karma, Cypher, Magik, and Magma — were inducted into the Hellions.
 They soon returned to Xavier's School after their recovery and the revelation that the White Queen had employed Empath to coerce Magneto into allowing the transfer.
-After an alliance between the X-Men and the Hellfire Club and Magneto's ascension to the Inner Circle as its White King, relations between the Hellions and New Mutants improved.
+After an alliance between the X-Men and the Hellfire Club and Magneto's ascension to the Inner Circle as its White King, relations between the Hellions and the New Mutants improved.

-Magma, realizing she held feelings for Empath, eventually returned to the Hellions and the Massachusetts Academy; the two would later leave the team to travel to her home in Nova Roma.
-James Proudstar also left the Hellions, reemerging with Cable and the remnants of the New Mutants in X-Force.
+Magma, realizing that she held feelings for Empath, eventually returned to the Hellions and the Massachusetts Academy; the two would later leave the team to travel to her home in Nova Roma.
+James Proudstar also left the Hellions, re-emerging with Cable and the remnants of the New Mutants in X-Force.

 Superstrong and durable Beef (Buford Wilson) and bioelectricity-projecting Bevatron (Fabian Marechal-Julbin) were later additions to the group.
 They were present when the Hellions unsuccessfully challenged the New Warriors over the allegiance of their former member, Firestar.

-The original Hellions however came to an end when Trevor Fitzroy and a squadron of Sentinels attacked a Hellfire Club function; Jetstream and Beef were killed immediately, while Tarot, the rest of the Hellions and many guests erroneously believed to be unnamed Hellions were captured and drained of their life energies by Fitzroy.
+The original Hellions, however, came to an end when Trevor Fitzroy and a squadron of Sentinels attacked a Hellfire Club function; Jetstream and Beef were killed immediately, while Tarot, the rest of the Hellions and many guests that were erroneously believed to be unnamed Hellions were captured and drained of their life energies by Fitzroy.
 Emma Frost's guilt over her students' deaths led to her eventual reform.

-These Hellions were some of the many deceased mutants resurrected via the Transmode Virus by Selene and Eli Bard during the "Necrosha" storyline running through New Mutants, X-Force and X-Men: Legacy.
-They survived and are once again acting as a team.
+These Hellions were among the deceased mutants resurrected via the Transmode Virus by Selene and Eli Bard during the "Necrosha" storyline.

 With the establishing of the new sovereign mutant nation of Krakoa, the original Hellions and Bevatron, now free of the Transmode Virus, have all taken up residence there.

 Emplate's Hellions

 The next group of Hellions was organized by the parasitic Emplate to attack Generation X, the new class of Emma Frost's students.
-This group appeared twice with slightly different members.
+This group appeared twice, in Generation X (1994) #11–12 and 57, with slightly different members: